 Continuous water flow and current are similar sights to fishes.
 Whether in calm lake water or the sea, fish are used to waves.

 That’s why, when you install a wave maker, you provide them with a familiar environment to thrive.
 It makes the tank environment more natural to them, which is beneficial for your fish’s mental and physical health and encourages them to be more active.

 Stimulate And Feed The Corals And Invertebrates

 The corals and invertebrates in a reef tank require medium to high water flow.
 Since they cannot move and reach out for what feeds them, the food has to reach them.
 And a perfect way to make it possible is using a wave maker because it will stimulate the food.

 Dead spots are places in the tank where the water does not move.
 If the water stays still, the leftover food and other wastes will not be cleared off.
 But, having a wave maker will keep the water flow constant and will eliminate any chance of dead spots.
 Keep an eye on the movement to see if the wave reaches every part of the tank.

 Filtering tank water has several perks.
 One of them is removing any kind of dirt, debris, and waste.
-Wave maker optimizes that filtration process by pushing those wastes towards the filtration pumps.
+Wave maker optimizes that filtration process by pushing those wastes toward the filtration pumps.
 Thus, it helps keep the tank water cleaner.

 Realistic And Pleasant View

-When you provide your fish a clean and natural aquarium, everything about it looks pleasant.
+When you provide your fish with a clean and natural aquarium, everything about it looks pleasant.
 The tank starts looking more realistic and a thing of beauty.
 And if you are like me, you would probably snap some photos and use them as screensavers.